-Kanban is more than just the kanban boards, and the kanban boards are not even required.
+Kanban in Agile is more than just the kanban boards, and the kanban boards are not even required.
 Within Agile, Kanban stresses a need for a visual workplace.
-Kanban boards have been created to satisfy that requirement.
+Kanban boards were created to satisfy that requirement.

-If you would prefer to learn about Kanban in a quicker video overview, please check out the 3-minute explainer Video: What is Kanban?.
+If you would prefer to learn about Kanban in a quicker video overview, please check out the 3-minute explainer Video: What is Kanban? or check it out below.
 Otherwise, keep reading to learn about Kanban.

 The Origins of Lean kanban